 The first four names in the list below are the same cleaner with a different shell/mask on it.

 - Diver Dave

 - Kreepy Krawly

-Because they use the skimmer to operate, pool surface cleaning is disabled while it is being used.
-Also they can only handle very small amount of debris without an extra debris canister.
-They tend not to cover the entire pool surface, and are prone to breaking.
+Because most use the skimmer to operate, pool surface cleaning is disabled while using it.
+Also, they can only handle a small amount of debris without an extra debris canister.

 - Catches smaller debris than other cleaners